The Party's Over (1965 film)

-The Party's Over is a black-and-white British film directed by Guy Hamilton and starring Oliver Reed.
+The Party's Over is a 1965 British drama film directed by Guy Hamilton and starring Oliver Reed, Clifford David, Ann Lynn and Katherine Woodville.
 Filmed in 1963, it was censored in the UK over scenes of implied necrophilia, which delayed its release until 1965.
 It was produced by Anthony Perry, with music by John Barry.
 Guy Hamilton asked for his name to be removed from the credits in protest at the censorship of the film.

-Synopsis
+Plot

 A troubled young American woman, Melina, visits London and encounters a group of beatniks in Chelsea who live lives very different from her own.
 One of the beatnik group, the devil-may-care Moise (pronounced like Louise), is determined to seduce her, but she resists.
 The group believe in free love and spend their time smoking and listening to jazz in windowless rooms.
 Uncertain what she wants in life, she has been avoiding transatlantic phone calls from her fiancé, Carson, who is eventually sent to London by her wealthy father to bring her back for her wedding.

 The beatniks use diversionary tactics to misdirect Carson, and Melina continues to evade him, although he comes close to finding her several times.
 The beatniks hang around in an old theatre.
 One (Phil) gets depressed and goes to the rooftop.
 The group variously taunt him or shout at him from the ground and he falls forward to his death.
 His suicide is blamed on failing his university exams but the group know differently.
-The suicide is then explained: Milena has passed out at a party and the crowd decide to bury her as a joke.
-They dig a grave on a building site, but when they go back for "the body" Milena has disappeared (but Phil is still there).
+The suicide is then explained: Melina has passed out at a party and the crowd decide to bury her as a joke.
+They dig a grave on a building site, but when they go back for "the body" Melina has disappeared (but Phil is still there).